24 Feb If you’re considering installing a Ground Source Heat Pump, you must read this.

 We are off the gas grid and until the GSHP installation, had a solid fuel Aga, a LPG boiler and 2 log burners.
 The boiler and Aga were 30 years old as was the copper hot water cylinder so were “in need”.
 The simple choice was to replace the boiler for about £4k or go for renewable for about£30K simple choice?

 My initial simplistic question was: if we do away with the Aga, which costs £1200 per year for coal, would the £1200 cover most of the running cost of GSHP.
 On top of the coal cost the LPG (boiler rarely used but even so) was about £1000.
 (Electric on top of this) The Aga kept the kitchen warm and heated the domestic hot water and with the log burner the adjacent dining room was also warm.
-The rest of the house was cool or cold.
+Since our heater broke in the main hall, the rest of the house was cool or cold.
 We tended to hibernate in this area during the winter dashing back when excursions to other parts of the house were visited!

 Our electric bill was £1600 last year (first year of GSHP) and with a change of supplier looks to be £1200 for next year, based on similar usage.
 This is all electrics and heating for a good size 4 bed house.
 I must admit my first concern was my wallet not the environment but both are benefitting!